What's Left?

 Old Business

-When Major League Baseball coercively took control of Minor League Baseball, 42 teams were told they no longer figured in the reconfigured structure.
-Roberto has seen all of the 120 teams that remained in — or were elevated to, in the case of the St. Paul Saints and Sugar Land Space Cowboys — affiliated baseball.
+When Major League Baseball coercively took control of Minor League Baseball, 42 teams were told they didn't figure in the reorganized structure.
+Roberto has seen all of the 120 teams that remained in — or, in the case of the St. Paul Saints and Sugar Land Space Cowboys, were elevated to — affiliated baseball.

-Except for days of off-and-on rain in 2023, Melvin similarly would have visited every major and minor league stadium.
+But for days of off-and-on rain in 2023, Melvin would similarly have visited every major and minor league stadium.
 So, for now, the answer to "What's Left?" is Atrium Health Ballpark, the home of the KANNAPOLIS CANNON BALLERS.
 (See The List for a full account of where we have gone and who we have seen.)

 Looking Further Ahead